ippontech/blog-usa/posts/ethereum-development-tips.md

 During our internship we worked on the Ethereum blockchain using the Ethereum environment.
 Proposed by Vitalik Buterin in 2013 (at 19 years old!), it is an open-source public and blockchain-based distributed computing platform and operating system featuring smart contract (scripting) functionality.

 What you need to understand is that like the Bitcoin Blockchain, it has a cryptocurrency: Ether (ETH) and you can handle transactions with it.
-However it is also possible to deploy “smart contracts” which enable you to build decentralized applications.
+However it is also possible to deploy "smart contracts” which enable you to build decentralized applications.
 These contracts can be any kind of script which can handle storage, logic, transactions and call from other contracts.

 A contract can be a decentralized exchange for instance (Etherdelta), a casino game, or just a token.
 They are run on the Ethereum Virtual Machine, and are written in a Turing complete language.
 Naturally, it allows a new range of possibilities for blockchain development.
 Before being compiled to bytecode for the EVM.

 Smart contracts are developed in high-level languages created for Ethereum, the most common one being Solidity.
 Although bearing similarities to Java and C, Solidity is its own peculiar identity, and is a fascinating development environment.

 ![Ethereum ecosystem](/images/2018/09/blockchain-interns-03.png)
-You may have encountered a lot of applications and “tokens” (cryptocurrencies running on Ethereum): OmiseGO, BNB (Binance Token), CryptoKitties are some examples.
-The tokens of the Ethereum Blockchain can be traded and bought like other currencies, however they are different from Ether which is the only way to pay “gas fees” and reward miners.
+You may have encountered a lot of applications and "tokens” (cryptocurrencies running on Ethereum): OmiseGO, BNB (Binance Token), CryptoKitties are some examples.
+The tokens of the Ethereum Blockchain can be traded and bought like other currencies, however they are different from Ether which is the only way to pay "gas fees” and reward miners.

 Yes, we are still talking about blockchain development, gas is actually a fee you have to pay to miners for each transaction.
 A transaction can be anything, you can call a contract, send any ETH to a wallet, trade tokens...
 We’ll be expanding on this subject later.